 Abiding is not a passive act.
 It means to take an active stance in order to “remain beside”, “to remain in place instead of leaving”, and “to cleave unto” something or someone.
 Abiding with God takes this concept deeper because He wants us to abide not only with Him, but in Him.
 In order for us to abide in God, then we must make the time to develop a relationship with Him.
 This means, we make the time to sit at the Lord’s feet through prayer and to learn about His ways through reading His word, so we can reach the goal of living our “lives in Him, rooted and built up, [and] strengthened in faith” (Colossians 2:6).

-Over the next 11 weeks, I will be sharing what Christ meant when he called for his disciples to “abide in me” that night in the vineyard, and how that same word applies to our lives through my summer blog series “Abide in Me”.
-We will study one verse every Wednesday between June 21st and August 30th, in order to understand what abiding in God means, and how it leads to a life of abundance.
+Over the next 11 weeks, I will be sharing what Christ meant when he called for his disciples to “abide in me” that night in the vineyard, and how that same word applies to our lives through my Fall Blog series “Abide in Me”.
+We will study one verse every Wednesday between November 1st through December 27th, in order to understand what abiding in God means, and how it leads to a life of abundance.

 Visit my website, Cherishedflight.com, to join my mailing list so you can receive the “Abide in Me” series in your inbox.